Muskangujar/Drowsiness-Detection/README.md

 ### License

 This project is intended for academic and demonstration purposes.
+It was originally created by YouTube.
 Feel free to use, modify, and expand upon it.